 From My Baking Obsession - The first time I made mascarpone I had doubts that it had been cooked enough because of its custard-like texture.
 Have no fear, it will firm up beautifully in the fridge and will remain lusciously creamy.
 Keep refrigerated and use within 3 to 4 days.

 - 3 eggs, separated

 - ¾ cup cake flour, sifted (or ¾ cup all purpose flour + 2 tablespoons cornstarch)

 - Preheat your oven to 350 F (175 C) degrees, then lightly brush 2 baking sheets with oil or softened butter and line with parchment paper.

-- Beat the egg whites using a hand held electric mixer until stiff peaks form.
+- Beat the egg whites using an electric mixer until stiff peaks form.
 Gradually add granulate sugar and continue beating until the egg whites become stiff again, glossy and smooth.

 - In a small bowl, beat the egg yolks lightly with a fork and fold them into the meringue, using a wooden spoon.
 Sift the flour over this mixture and fold gently until just mixed.
 It is important to fold very gently and not overdo the folding.
 Otherwise the batter would deflate and lose volume resulting in ladyfingers which are flat and not spongy.

 - Fit a pastry bag with a plain tip (or just snip the end off; you could also use a Ziploc bag) and fill with the batter.
 Pipe the batter into 5" long and ¾" wide strips leaving about 1" space in between the strips.

 - Sprinkle half the confectioner's sugar over the ladyfingers and wait for 5 minutes.
 The sugar will pearl or look wet and glisten.
 Now sprinkle the remaining sugar.
 This helps to give the ladyfingers their characteristic crispness.